 1. Aim for Titles That Are 50–60 Characters

 Generally, search engines display only the first 50–60 characters of a page’s title in their search results.
-When optimizing your SEO title tags, try to keep within this limit so that any extra doesn’t get cut off by Google with an ellipsis, potentially ruining the readability of your title.
+If you go too long, expect your title to get cut off with an ellipsis, potentially ruining the readability of your title.

-For this reason, it’s considered best practice to fit in the most important keywords at the beginning of the title tag—the part least likely to be cut short.
+For this reason, try to fit the most important keywords at the beginning of the title tag—the part least likely to be cut short.

 For example, when we compare the same SERP on mobile and desktop, we get two different results for the title tags.